-KidTripster Teen: 10 Ways to spend a memorable Central Oregon vacation
+KidTripster Teen: 10 Things to do for families in this Central Oregon town

 I’m going to let you in on a little secret.
 When Oregonians want to get away - especially families - they head to Oregon’s playground, Bend.
 With the highest average number of sunny days in the state (and folks here seriously need of some vitamin D!), Bend is a perfect choice for any season.
 Read on to discover my favorite things to do.